10 things you need to know before the opening bell (SPX, SPY, QQQ, DIA, SNAP, GOOG, AMZN)

 Goldman Sachs says the stock market will become a drag on the US economy in 2019 and there's one way traders can safeguard their portfolios.
 "Looking ahead, our baseline expectation is a decline in the equity impulse to real GDP growth to about -0.25pp in the first half of next year," Jan Hatzius, the chief economist at Goldman, said in a recent note to clients.

 Trump's trade war with China is starting to get nasty for US companies.
-Surveys from the Federal Reserve and market-research firms released Wednesday showed US businesses are growing increasingly concerned about goods coming into the US from other countries being more expensive and that retaliatory tariffs are making it harder to sell to places like Canada and China.
+Surveys from the Federal Reserve and market-research firms released Wednesday showed US businesses growing increasingly concerned that goods coming into the US from other countries were becoming more expensive and that retaliatory tariffs were making it harder to sell to places such as Canada and China.

 The Chinese yuan hits its weakest level in over a decade.
 The yuan fell to 6.9642 per dollar on Friday, its weakest since May 2008.

-The Bank of Japan continues its "stealth tapering."
-The Bank of Japan keeps saying that it will purchase around 80 trillion yen of Japanese government bonds to keep the 10-year JGB yield anchored to 0% — the only problem is it isn't.
+The Bank of Japan continues its 'stealth tapering.'
+The Bank of Japan keeps saying it will purchase about 80 trillion yen of Japanese government bonds to keep the 10-year JGB yield anchored to 0% — but it has yet to do so.

 Earnings reporting slows.
 Colgate-Palmolive and Phillips 66 report ahead of the opening bell.

 US economic data remains heavy.
-The advanced reading of third-quarter GDP and PCE core prices will both be released at 8:30 a.m.
+The advanced reading of third-quarter gross domestic product and PCE core prices will be released at 8:30 a.m.
 ET before University of Michigan consumer confidence crosses the wires at 10 a.m.
 ET.
 The US 10-year yield is down 4 basis points at 3.08%, its lowest since October 2.